 Indigenous communities often conceptualize the world through a relational or cyclical worldview, which is a holistic understanding of a person's wellness as a balance of the mind, body, spirit, and context (Cross et al., 2011).
-In contrast with the linear worldview's reliance on cause and effect thinking, which is predominant in mainstream American society, the relational worldview embodies and values relationships, process, spirituality (e.g., ceremonies and rituals), harmony with nature, and interdependence (Cross & Cross-Hemmer, 2014).
-Simard and Blight (2011) described cultural identity as the foundation from which all other domains of development will grow, including physical, emotional, social, and cognitive.
-Cultural identity can include a person's attachment to cultural values, teachings, language, sacred traditions, land/territory, shared history, and learned wisdom (Peroff, 1997).
-Understanding the worldviews and values of Native families and how those cultural values shape behavior and influence child development can help service providers address the needs of the Native children and families by selecting or adapting interventions that align with Indigenous perspectives of child development.
+In contrast with the predominant American society's linear worldview, which is organized around cause and effect thinking, the relational worldview embodies and values relationships, process, spirituality (e.g., ceremonies and rituals), harmony with nature, and interdependence (Cross & Cross-Hemmer, 2014).

+"Understanding the diversity of cultural identities among Native families can help service providers support parents in deciding what values they want to be instilled in their child's learning environment."